 – Strategies for staying safe and tips on how to stay grounded when you’re feeling overwhelmed

 – Guided-breathing exercises and an interactive Wellness Plan

 The app also links you directly to local and national crisis resources, with space to add in your own as well.

 You can download the Stay Alive app from your app store or view their website here.

 NHS colleagues are also reminded that they can seek support through their local GP or through NHS 111.

 Bereavement support line

 We also have a confidential bereavement support line, operated by Hospice UK and free to access from 8:00am – 8:00pm, seven days a week.

 A team of fully qualified and trained bereavement specialists are available to support you with bereavement and wellbeing issues relating to loss experienced through your work.

 NHS staff have been given free access to a number of wellbeing apps to support their mental health and wellbeing.
-Apps include Headspace, Sleepio, Daylight, Unmind, Movement for Modern Life and Liberate.
+Apps include Headspace, Unmind and Movement for Modern Life.